danielosagie/anorha-expo/sssync-db.md

 CREATE INDEX idx_productvariants_sku ON "ProductVariants"("Sku");
 CREATE INDEX idx_productvariants_barcode ON "ProductVariants"("Barcode");
 CREATE INDEX idx_productvariants_userid_barcode ON "ProductVariants"("UserId", "Barcode");

+-- Create the ProductImages table
+CREATE TABLE "ProductImages" (
+    "Id" uuid PRIMARY KEY DEFAULT gen_random_uuid(), -- Unique identifier for the image "ProductVariantId" uuid NOT NULL REFERENCES "ProductVariants"("Id") ON DELETE CASCADE, -- Link to ProductVariants "ImageUrl" text NOT NULL, -- URL of the product image "AltText" text, -- Optional alternative text for the image "Position" integer NOT NULL DEFAULT 0, -- Position for ordering images "PlatformMappingId" uuid REFERENCES "PlatformProductMappings"("Id") ON DELETE SET NULL, -- Optional link to platform mappings
+    "CreatedAt" timestamptz NOT NULL DEFAULT now() -- Timestamp for when the record was created );

+-- Create indexes for ProductImages
+CREATE INDEX idx_productimages_productvariantid ON "ProductImages"("ProductVariantId");
+CREATE INDEX idx_productimages_platformmappingid ON "ProductImages"("PlatformMappingId");

+-- Create the ProductEmbeddings table
+CREATE TABLE "ProductEmbeddings" (
+    "Id" uuid PRIMARY KEY DEFAULT gen_random_uuid(), -- Unique identifier for the embedding "ProductVariantId" uuid REFERENCES "ProductVariants"("Id") ON DELETE CASCADE, -- Link to ProductVariants "AiGeneratedContentId" uuid REFERENCES "AiGeneratedContent"("Id") ON DELETE SET NULL, -- Optional link to AI-generated content
+    "SourceType" text NOT NULL, -- Source type of the embedding (e.g., 'canonical_title', 'canonical_description')
+    "ContentText" text NOT NULL, -- The text that was embedded embedding vector(384) NOT NULL, -- Embedding vector for the product "ModelName" text NOT NULL, -- Name of the model used for embedding (e.g., 'all-MiniLM-L6-v2') "CreatedAt" timestamptz NOT NULL DEFAULT now() -- Timestamp for when the record was created );

+-- Create indexes for ProductEmbeddings
+CREATE INDEX idx_productembeddings_variant_id ON "ProductEmbeddings"("ProductVariantId");
+CREATE INDEX idx_productembeddings_embedding ON "ProductEmbeddings" USING ivfflat (embedding vector_cosine_ops) WITH (lists = 100); -- Example HNSW or IVFFlat index

 -- Mappings and Levels (Depend on Products/Variants and Connections) CREATE TABLE "PlatformProductMappings" (